Single Supervisory Mechanism

 Which countries participate?

-All euro area countries participate automatically in the SSM.
+All euro area countries participate automatically in European banking supervision.

 Cooperation with non-participating countries

-For those EU countries that are not participating in the SSM, the ECB and the relevant national supervisors may set out in a memorandum of understanding how they will cooperate on supervisory matters.
+For those EU countries that are not participating in European banking supervision, the ECB and the relevant national supervisors may set out in a memorandum of understanding how they will cooperate on supervisory matters.